Iron Ore Business Contributing to a Stable Supply of Resources in Japan

 It is also important in mine development to construct the several hundred kilometers of infrastructure from the mine to the port from where the mined ores are exported.

 Investment in a prospective mine in Brazil.
 Decades-long human relationships bore fruit.

 In the state of Minas Gerais in Brazil, there is an area known as the "Iron Quadrangle" which contains enriched iron ore.
 In 2010, Sumitomo Corporation bought primary shares in Mineração Usiminas S.A.
 (MUSA), a wholly-owned subsidiary of Usinas Siderúrgicas de Minas Gerais S.A.
 (Usiminas) which operates iron mines in the area, giving them a 30% ownership position.
-For this big project, the potentially minable resources are approximately 2.4 billion tons, the current production capacity is 8 million tons per year, and production of 30 million tons per year is expected in the future.

 By investing in MUSA in Brazil, Sumitomo Corporation acquired concessions of about 9 million tons, less than 10% of Japan's annual imports of iron ore.

 In the vicinity of MUSA's mines, many other companies in the same business are located.
 To excavate iron ores efficiently on a large scale, coordination with the parties involved is important, and trust backed up over a long period of time and past results are essential.
 The knowledge that Sumitomo Corporation obtained from its experience with Assmang in South Africa is also utilized in their responses on the ground.